allsharer/pdbu/README.md

- pdbu           = Makes a PDBU exclusive backup if set interval is reached. pdbu --force   = Disregards set interval and forces an On-Demand backup. pdbu --help    = Prints this help information. pdbu --restore = Fully restores system's /home directory. pdbu --log     = Prints the log file to screen. pdbu --check   = Checks if backup is due and notifies user via a text box.
+ pdbu           = Makes a PDBU exclusive backup if set interval is reached. pdbu --force   = Disregards set interval and forces an On-Demand backup. pdbu --help    = Prints a help page. pdbu --restore = Fully restores system's /home directory. pdbu --log     = Prints the log file to screen. pdbu --check   = Checks if backup is due and notifies user via a text box.